 Business purpose can be defined as the reason, beyond profit, for businesses to trade, and it sets a compass for every time the company acts.
 Here at Contented, the purpose we’ve chosen is to create a better world through story.
 We wondered, what if we helped companies to reframe their purpose by communicating different messages for customers, stakeholders and other people affected by economic behaviour?
 Take for example, the companies in the value chain for low emissions vehicles.
 What if they thought of the market as citizens blighted by polluted air.
 How might we shift businesses — traditionally seen as destroyers — to become a force for good?
 How might we create such thought-leadership?

-Scroll down to the interactive map to explore the business opportunities in responding to the challenge of pollution.
+Scroll down to the interactive map, type in your city or zoom in or out to explore the business opportunities in responding to the challenge of pollution.

 INTERACTIVE DATA STORIES

 Our dashboard aims to help businesses identify new markets for products and services that can make a difference in the world.
 To start with, we’ve identified available data on air pollution and ‘clean’ investment (see box).
 As an indicator of markets, we’ve looked at data on trade shows – starting with transport.
 The Prosperity Fund identifies where the UK sees the greatest potential in developing economies.

 · Clean Investment Fund (CIF).
 Countries have committed some US$3 trillion to help meet the SDGs.
 The CIF was founded in 2008 to help fund clean growth via multilateral development banks.
 By mid-2019, the fund had distributed US$ 8 billion to promote projects helping lower emissions, increasing finance for low carbon development, renewable energy, low carbon public transport, and energy efficiency.